Televisa's SKY unit starting broadband service

-MEXICO CITY, April 20 (Reuters) - SKY, the direct-to-home satellite television unit of Mexican broadcaster Televisa, is preparing to launch a new broadband service that will be initially available in some areas of Mexico City.
+MEXICO CITY (Reuters) - SKY, the direct-to-home satellite television unit of Mexican broadcaster Televisa, is preparing to launch a new broadband service that will be initially available in some areas of Mexico City.

 “Blue To Go” starts with a basic speed of 3 Megabytes for 149 pesos ($11), that customers can only get if they also buy the direct-to-home starter satellite service of 309 pesos ($23) for 173 channels, a SKY sales representative told Reuters on Friday.